DUNE-DAQ/daq-kube/docs/README.md

 # daq-kube

-This repository contains kubernetes deployment objects for our DAQ environments.
+This repository contains kubernetes deployment objects for our DAQ style environments.

 ## Setup

-Setting up your system to use this repo has a few steps:
+Setting up your system and cluster to use this repo has a few steps:

 ### Set your kubernetes roles on your worker nodes